Why cleaner fish?

 Wrasse and lumpfish have complimentary characteristics.

-- As warm-blooded creatures, wrasse are most effective at higher temperatures.
+- As cold-blooded creatures, wrasse are most effective at higher temperatures.

 - They are less effective in the winter when temperatures are lower and if it gets cold enough, they can assume a trance-like state.